Audley’s 2016 charity of the year: Free The Children

 Planning our trip to Kenya

-Normally I don't give a second thought to travelling by myself, but when it's with my family my concerns about safety are at their highest.
+Normally I don't give a second thought to traveling by myself, but when it's with my family my concerns about safety are at their highest.
 The other factors to consider are the practicalities: time off school, length of flight, time difference for jet lag, and family-friendly accommodation.

 Kenya is a great destination from a practical point of view.
 The flight is nine hours from the UK, with just a +two hour time difference.
 There is also a good variety of accommodation and room types to choose from.